by Adina Scutelnicu23 June '18

 Meet the artist

 Gheorghe Virtosu was born in 1968, in the Republic of Moldova, and is living a tumultuous life, after dramatically oscillating between failure and success.
 At 15, he started to create a path in life on his own merits, leaving behind the idyllic world of childhood for that of “city scholar,” and then for a military career in the Soviet army.
 During this periplus, he accumulated more frustration and anger than wellbeing and tranquility; after the fall of the Iron Curtain, he simply went out into the world, like many other wanderers of Eastern Europe, settling in London in 1992.
 Important World Artist Title Holder and Global Art Award Finalist, he lives and works in London, Amsterdam, Luxembourg.
 Having lived through the Cultural Revolution, Virtosu often focuses on his knowledge experience in his work.
 He depicts social phenomena and characters in abstract style.
+Today he is one of the most respected contemporary art representatives.

 I have met him a few years ago, as the author of an unusual collection of books dedicated to both children and parents, with a title that sounded odd – A Little Frog’s Heart.
 I was even more surprised when I found out that the total number of these volumes will surpass 80 and that his published works had been already translated into ten foreign languages.
 The author of this river-series, Gheorghe Virtosu, declares himself as a man whose essential landmark is simplicity and whose muse, both in literature and art, is Solitude.
 What is more, not any kind of solitude but complete isolation, and I am using here the purest sense of the word.
 The artist was signed by Austin Macauley Publishers New York, the first book on US soil will get released in 2019.